 Entering Ijen Crater

 From the top of Ijen crater you can see the crater lake and a flicker of light.
-It takes about 20 minutes to get to the bottom of the crater.
+It takes about 20 minutes to trek to the bottom of the crater.
 The path is steep and slippery.
 In many places it is just large enough for one person.
-Depending on which way the wind is blowing plumes of sulphur smoke can cross the path making it difficult to breath.
+If the wind is blowing in your direction plumes of sulphur will cross the path making it difficult to breath.
 It’s disorientating and it’s easy to get lost (I’d recommend going with a guide).

 Sunrise at Ijen